MikuAuahDark/simplewebp/README.md

 -----

 SimpleWebP does:
 * Load WebP easily.
-Loading WebP can be done in 6 lines of code.
+Loading WebP can be done in 7 lines of code.
 * Try to be compatible across all compilers.
 * Integrate easily on any C/C++ projects.
 * Decode alpha transparency.
 * Decode lossless WebP.
-* Passes all [`libwebp-test-data`](https://chromium.googlesource.com/webm/libwebp-test-data) test vectors. *
+* Passes all [`libwebp-test-data`](https://chromium.googlesource.com/webm/libwebp-test-data) test vectors.

-\*: Currently not supported, but is the project goal.

 SimpleWebP does not:
 * Try to be the fastest WebP decoder.